 - The impacts from their projects are within the scope of those considered in Section 4 of the PEA,

 - A memorandum to the record is developed by EPA using the PEA Questionnaire for WIFIA Credit Assistance Projects in Appendix A or Questionnaire for WIFIA Credit Assistance SRF Programs in Appendix B (updated February 2021).

 - The environmental compliance status for closed loans is listed on the WIFIA closed loan web page under the environmental review status column.
 For more information about EPA compliance with NEPA, visit EPA's web page: Compliance with the National Environmental Policy Act.

 - National Historic Preservation Act (NHPA)

 Projects must comply with the NHPA, which requires consultation with the appropriate Historic Preservation Office.
-The fundamental responsibility of federal agencies, Section 106 of the NHPA, is to consider the effect of any undertaking on any district, site, building, structure, or object that is included in or eligible for inclusion in the National Register prior to approval of the expenditure.
+The fundamental responsibility of federal agencies under Section 106 of the NHPA is to consider the effect of the undertaking on any district, site, building, structure, or object that is included in or eligible for inclusion in the National Register prior to approval of the expenditure of federal funds.
 For information on the 106 process and how the public can become involved, see A Citizen's Guide to Section 106 Review.